 - Make this gluten-free using any gluten-free cake mix!

 - I do not count the sugar substitute coating as part of my carb count.
-If you're super sugar about carbs, you'll want to calculate your own nutrition.
+If you're super strict about carbs, you'll want to calculate your own nutrition.

 - I estimated roughly 4 servings for the entire recipe, but this can make as many servings as you want!